 Each tiny cottage is a different architectural style, complemented by its own "front yard" or attractive watersaving plants.
 Sponsored by the San Antonio Water System, (SAWS), Watersaver Lane is designed to inspire homeowners to create beautiful landscapes that conserve water.

-Learn about WaterSaver Gardening by attending one of our Texas Tough Landscapes classes.
-These workshops are offered on the first Friday of every month at 10:00 am and on the third Saturday of the month (January - June and October-November) at 10:00am.
+Learn about WaterSaver Gardening by attending one of our classes.
+Click here for details.
 Participants receive a free copy of San Antonio Water System's Landscape Care Guide.

 WaterSaver Plants to Know and Grow